Get the Facts Straighter Than Your New Pearly Whites

 Because implants offer a permanent solution that lasts for decades, you won’t need to replace veneers or bridges, mess with uncomfortable dentures, or deal with cavities and fillings.
 Over time these and other dental services really add up, making implants look like a more attractive option financially and otherwise.

 As for affordability, we know that not everyone has a rich uncle or unlimited funds.
-Fact is, even with dental insurance, there will always be a substantial ‘out of pocket’ cost to contend with.
-At Nuvia Dental Implant Center, we specialize in offering world-class service, leading-edge dental implant techniques, and unparalleled results that are both accessible and affordable.
+Fact is there will most likely be a substantial ‘out of pocket’ cost to contend with.
+At Nuvia Dental Implant Center, we specialize in offering phenomenal service, spectacular dental implant techniques, and incredible results that are both accessible and affordable.
 In addition to a free online evaluation, you may qualify for financing to help you get the smile of your dreams without putting a major strain on your finances.